 DIY Halloween Bat Wreath

 Decorating your home with cute wreaths has become essential in the recent past.
 We have already introduced you to witch wreath ideas for Halloween décor but you can also fancy a bat wreath as an alternative.
 A bat wreath not only adds décor to your interior decoration but is simple to make.

 This interesting bat wreath we’d be talking today can be crafted in a span of ten to fifteen minutes.
 All you require is paper, an embroidery hoop, scissors, and some paintbrushes.
 In case you want to make sure your wreath lasts long, try substituting paper with vinyl or leather.
 As far as the DIY process is concerned, you need to paint the embroidery hoop black, trace bats on paper, and carve them out to place onto the hoop.

 Halloween Bat Decorations for the Wall

-In case you are not willing to have a wreath and want to clad the entire wall instead, try this DIY bat wall décor available on Space Coast Living.
+In case you are not willing to have a wreath and want to clad the entire wall instead of just one portion, try this DIY bat wall décor available on Space Coast Living.
 These superbly crafted bats not only look fancy on your entrance wall but also add a tinge of horror to your Halloween party.

-To make these little spooky bats, you would need black card stock, scissors cutting machine and dual-sided mounting tape.
+To make these little DIY spooky bats, you would need black card stock, scissors cutting machine and dual-sided mounting tape.
 These bats on the wall become an instant attraction for your guests.
 Moving to the DIY process, all you need to do is cut desired number of bats using the bat template on a paper.
 Next step involves you to bend their wings and apply to the wall with aid from a double sided tape.
 Once Halloween is over, you can easily take them out without destroying your walls.

 DIY Trash Bag Bats